BrianWill/byteschool/markdown/gomisc/standard packages.md

 ### archive/tar, archive/zip

+ - An *archive file* is a single file that contains the data of multiple other files.
+ - A *tar* file is an uncompressed archive file.
+ - A *zip* file is a compressed archive file.

 The `archive/tar` and `archive/zip` packages read and write tar and zip files, respectively.
-(An archive file is a single file that contains the data of multiple other files.
-A tar file is an uncompressed archive file.
-A zip file is a compressed archive file.)

 ### compress

-The `compress` package compresses and decompresses data with the most popular lossless compression algorithms.
+The `compress` package compresses and decompresses data using the most popular lossless compression algorithms.

 ### database/sql

-The `database/sql` package makes SQL queries to a database.
+The `database/sql` package makes [SQL](https://en.wikipedia.org/wiki/SQL) queries to a database.

 ### image, image/color, image/draw

-Thes packages contain types for representing and manipulating images in memory.
-(These packages do not display the images on screen.)
+These packages contain types for representing and manipulating images in memory.
+(These packages do *not* display the images on screen.)

 ### image/gif, image/jpeg, image/png